nate-york/sirfice.github.io/quoting-front-end-without-design.md

+# Quoting the front end of a project without Design assets

 This happens to me a lot, especially with sub-zero, so i totally get the frustration. the good news is that you just have to change the way you think about a quote in genral and recognize the opportunities you have without pre-existing design restrictions.